2019 FIFA U-17 World Cup squads

-The following is a list of all the squads of the national teams that participated in the 2019 FIFA U-17 World Cup.
+The following is a list of all the national team squads that participated in the 2019 FIFA U-17 World Cup.

 Each team had to name a squad of 21 players (three of whom had to be goalkeepers) by the FIFA deadline.
 All players of its representative team had to have been born on or after 1 January 2002.
 The age listed for each player is on 26 October 2019, the first day of the tournament.
 Those marked in bold have been capped with the senior national team.

 Group A

 Brazil

 Brazil named their squad on 20 September 2019.